legend80s/create-test-app/README.md

 ## Why

-Because configure Jest is trivial 🤕😰.
+Because configure Jest and coverage is trivial 🤕😰.

 ## Use